I-Josh-pro-grammin/I-Josh-pro-grammin/README.md

 My work bridges **software engineering, electronics, and artificial intelligence**, with a focus on solving real-world problems through clean architecture and automation.

 - 🔭 I’m currently working on **Coin d'Affaire** — a digital business platform.
-- 🌱 Also building **Cheemba**, a smart waste management system integrating IoT and automation.
+- 🌱 Also building **Brainly Code**, an interactive online programming tutoring platform.
 - 💡 I love developing with **NestJS**, **PostgreSQL**, and **React**, and I’m always exploring **AI & automation**.
 - 🧠 I enjoy solving deep problems in **backend engineering**, **data flow design**, and **hardware-software integration**.
 - ⚙️ OS I use daily: **Kali Linux** 🐧